techwraith/techwraith.com/intro.md

 **_I’ve learned a lot along the way about what it takes to build great products and teams_**, and what I've learned is that it’s not always easy.
 In fact, it's damn hard.
 Really damn hard.

 But that’s okay.
-Because the hard things in life are usually the most worthwhile.
+Because the hard things in life are usually the most worthwhile. **_And systems thinking can help us map out the complexities of these systems to find the best way to produce your desired outcome._**

 **_My goal is to help you build something great_**.
-Whether it’s a product, a team, or a company, I want to share what I’ve learned so you can create something amazing.
+Whether it’s a product, a team, a company, or a personal system, I want to share what I’ve learned so you can create something amazing.

-**_**So let’s get started.**_**
+**_So let’s get started._**